 Gateway Arch, Missouri

-Next stop was a budget hotel in Illinois, just on the border of Missouri - an unassuming exterior decorated with cigarette butts by the front door and beer bottles peeking over the rims of the trash cans.
-The woman at the front desk must have thought I was moving in for good as I approached the front desk struggling to haul my worldly possessions: a bin of electronics to charge, a bin of food, my hobby bag, my backpack, a tent and tarp that needed to dry out, and a suitcase big enough to hold enough clothes for a month.
-“I hate to be the bearer of bad news, but the elevator is broken,” she said with pity on her face as she handed me my room key.
+Next stop was a budget hotel in Illinois, an unassuming exterior decorated with cigarette butts and beer bottles peeking over the rims of the trash cans, lines of room windows facing the highway leading into Missouri.
+The woman at the front desk greeted me with a skeptical look as I approached, struggling to haul my worldly possessions: a bin of electronics to charge, a bin of food, my hobby bag, my backpack, a tent and tarp that needed to dry out, and a suitcase large enough to hold enough clothes for a month.
+“I hate to be the bearer of bad news, but the elevator is broken,” she said as she handed me my room key.

 The view from the road somewhere between Indiana and Illinois

-Our rapport took a turn for the better when I stopped by the front desk to ask her if she thought I'd be relatively safe to catch a rideshare from the hotel into the city.
-“Honey, yes - woman to woman, you're safe,” she said, and gave me a nod.
-Nothing like the dangers of the world to put two women on equal footing.
+Our rapport took a turn for the better when I stopped by the front desk after getting settled to ask her if she thought I'd be relatively safe to catch a rideshare from the hotel into the city.
+“Yes, honey.
+Woman to woman, you're safe,” she said, giving me a knowing nod.
+I thanked her and headed out to the porte cochère to wait for my ride.

-My Lyft driver, Sam, was a man who seemed to be made for the job he had.
-His laugh was contagious and his stories captivating, which made the ride feel like part of the event of going into the city.
-He told me of his perceptions of the United States before living here, and of his moves from Tunisia to Los Angeles to St. Louis.
+Sam was a man who seemed to be made for the job he had.
+His laugh was contagious and his stories captivating, which made the ride to St. Louis feel like part of the event.
+He told me of his perceptions of the United States before living here, and of his moves from Tunisia to Los Angeles to Missouri.
 The most surprising thing in any place, he said, was always the variety of people and life experiences he came across.
-“Like, the other day, I picked up a woman from the hospital and gave her a ride home to a small town 80 miles outside of St. Louis,” he said.
-“She had lived there her whole life but she had never been into the city.”
-She was too afraid of the big city, yet in the same breath had told him stories of violence within her own small hometown - the lynching of a man.
-Sam said that as they traveled closer to her house she pointed out the tree where it had happened.
+“Like, the other day, I picked up an old woman from the hospital and gave her a ride home to a small town, probably 80 miles outside of St. Louis,” he said.
+“She had lived there her whole life but she had never been into the city!
+She was too afraid.”

 A view of the arch from below